Cider maker 'elated' at province's about-face on orchard sizes | CBC News

 Possibly permanent

-Cideries that get approval for a retail store will also be able to sell to customers online, the ACGO said.
+Cideries that get approval for a retail store will also be able to sell to customers online, the AGCO said.

 Rainville said he's planning not only to bring back the employee he laid off, but also hire new salespeople to help with the nascent storefront.

-He expects the ACGO won't go back to the old ways of doing things once the pandemic is over.
+He expects the AGCO won't go back to the old ways of doing things once the pandemic is over.

 "I would hope, and I would predict, that this would be [made] permanent at some point," Rainville said.